AxizDesign/LeShade/README.md

 ---

-### Why no Vulkan support?
+### Why no native Vulkan support?

-For Vulkan games on Linux, use [VkBasalt](https://github.com/DadSchoorse/vkBasalt) instead.
+For native Vulkan games on Linux, use [VkBasalt](https://github.com/DadSchoorse/vkBasalt) instead.

 ReShade with Vulkan does not work by simply dropping a renamed `.dll` into the game directory.
 It relies on a global `C:\ProgramData\ReShade` folder, specific `.dll` files, `.json` config files, and registry keys pointing to that location.
 On Linux that chain does not translate directly.
 I followed the manual steps and even tried installing `VulkanRT-X64-1.4.341.0-Installer.exe` via protontricks in a custom WINEPREFIX, but it did not work.
 Replacing `vulkan-1.dll` in System32 is worth trying if you want to experiment, and contributions to fix this are welcome.
 Vulkan support is not something I can ship right now.
 (Note: this has no effect on DXVK, which works fine.)